Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 660 Ti, in theory, should be a lot faster than the Radeon HD 6750 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 660 Ti should in theory be quite a bit better than the Radeon HD 6750 in general. (explain)

-Texel RateThe GeForce GTX 660 Ti will be quite a bit (more or less 293%) more effective at texture filtering than the Radeon HD 6750. (explain)
+Texel RateThe GeForce GTX 660 Ti will be much (about 293%) more effective at AF than the Radeon HD 6750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison